 The cathedral has a beautiful floor, which partly reuses marble taken from the original Basilica Ursiana.
 One of the most interesting artefacts in the Duomo is the ambo or pulpit of Agnellus, who was bishop of Ravenna from 557 to 570 and is not to be confused with the priest and historian Agnellus, mentioned above, who lived in the ninth century.
 The pulpit is made of Proconnesian marble, that is: marble imported from the island of Proconnesus in the Sea of Marmara.
 It may have been directly imported from Constantinople.
 Both sides of the ambo bear the text:

 which translates as: “Bishop Agnellus, servant of Christ, made this pulpit (pyrgum)”.

 The most interesting objects, however, can be found in the left and right arms of the chapel.
-On the right is the tomb of Blessed Rinaldo da Concorezzo, who was archbishop of Ravenna until his death in 1321.
-Rinaldo was a contemporary of the famous poet Dante Alighieri, who had been exiled from Florence and died in Ravenna in 1321 as well.
-The tomb (see the image below on the far right) is actually a reused Roman sarcophagus from the early fifth century.
+On the left is the tomb of Blessed Rinaldo da Concorezzo, who was archbishop of Ravenna until his death in 1321.
+Rinaldo was a contemporary of the famous poet Dante Alighieri, who had been exiled from Florence and who died in Ravenna in 1321 as well.
+The tomb (see the image below) is actually a reused Roman sarcophagus from the early fifth century.
 It is decorated with a scene featuring three biblical figures.
 In the centre we see Jesus Christ on his throne, with a chi-rho halo surrounding his head and a book in his left hand.
 Saints Paul and Peter – the latter with a large cross on his shoulder – are approaching from both sides with a crown.
 The lid of the coffin has a simple decoration of scales.